Mathématique: Chapter 55

 “Maybe you’ll get her to join your governance club after all,” Young said, as the elevator doors slid open.

-“A woman can dream,” Wray said.
+“A woman can dream,” Wray replied.

 “You,” Landry said, frowning at him, “just pulled a Jackson.”